paulnta/Polliwog/report/README.md

 * It can benefits from Mongoose population mechanism.
 One can retrieve one document id or document content by using the **Document#populate** function.
 Moreover, it would still be possible to propose the alternative URLs to reference a document collection.

-On the one hand , the data model takes advantage of the flexibility of document-oriented databases.
+On the one hand, the data model takes advantage of the flexibility of document-oriented databases.
 On the other hand, it enjoys the security provided by referential constraints of relational databases.

 #### Documents structure